Sparkobsecju/Ch19SpringBootUsingElasticsearchBuiltWithDocker/README.md

-This is a prototype to show Spring Boot using dependency of Elasticsearch.
+This is a prototype to show Spring Boot using dependency of Elasticsearch.<br>

-Step:
+Step:<br>

-go to project root folder and execute\n 'docker-compose up -d'\n
+go to project root folder and execute<br>
+  'docker-compose up -d'<br>
-And run the project\n
+And run the project<br>
-  'curl localhost:9200'\n
+  'curl localhost:9200'<br>

-Then you'll see the description like below.
+Then you'll see the description like below.<br>

 {
   "name" : "4c6477d19f9e",